DOMjudge/domjudge/doc/manual/install-judgehost.rst

 The judgedaemon can also be run as a service by running::

-  sudo systemctl enable domjudge-judgehost sudo systemctl start  domjudge-judgehost
+  sudo systemctl enable --now domjudge-judgehost